 ADK Catskill Trail Guide

-On many weekends and holidays from Memorial Day to Columbus Day there may be a tower steward on the summit to open the cabin and cab of the fire tower.
+On many weekends and holidays, from Memorial Day to Columbus Day, there may be a tower steward on the summit to open the fire tower’s cabin and cab.
 It is a special visit as one can peer back in time.
-When there is no tower steward the cabin and tower cab are locked.
-During this time, you’ll need to settle for the great views from the top of the tower stairs.
+When there is no tower steward, the cabin and tower cab is locked.
+You’ll need to settle for the great views from the top of the tower stairs during this time.
 You can call the Catskill Interpretive Center at 845-688-3369 or see the Red Tape section on this page regarding the summit stewards.

-The road to the trailhead is known by Dinch Road.
+The road to the trailhead is known as Dinch Road.
 However, it has been changed and is also called Coons Road.
-You may think, looking at the NYNJTC Catskill Map that you can access Dinch Road from Denning Road but you cannot.
 If you drive from Denning, you’ll need to head up Red Hill Road to reach the intersection with Dinch – Coons Road.